HongyuanJia8/cse15l-lab-reports/week5-lab-report.md

 .
 ```

-**Display all the empty directories.
-It is very useful because it can easily show us which is empty **
+**Display all the empty directories of a folder named Tracker.
+It is very useful because it can easily show us which is empty.
+Sometimes the empty one is useless, but we don't know which one is empty.
+Checking it one by one would be disaster for a lazy guy**